-Whether you are a regular taxpayer or a composition scheme dealer, the GST registration process is the same for both.
-Following is a detailed step by step process for GST registration at the GST portal.
+Whether you are a regular taxpayer or a composition scheme dealer, the steps for GST registration process for individual or GST registration step by step is the same for both.
+Following is a detailed registration process of GST at the GST portal.

 Any business which falls under the purview of the following pointers is liable to be registered under GST and should have a GSTIN:

-The registration in GST is PAN based and state specific.
-A supplier has to register in each of such state / union territory, from where he effects supply.
+The procedure for GST registration is PAN based and state specific.
+A supplier has to register in each of such state/union territory, from where he effects supply.
 In GST, the supplier is allotted a 15-digit GST identification number called GSTIN and a certificate of registration incorporating this GSTIN.
 The first 2 digits of the GSTIN is the state code, next 10 digits are the PAN of the legal entity, the next two digits are for entity code and the last digit is the checksum number.
 Registration under GST is not tax specific, which means that there is a single registration for all the taxes i.e. CGST, SGST/UTGST, IGST and cess.

 A given PAN based legal entity would have one GSTIN per state, that means a business entity having its branches in multiple states will have to take separate state-wise registrations for the branches in different states.
 However, an intra-state entity with different branches can have single registration wherein it can declare one place as a principal place of business and other branches as additional places of business.
 However, a business entity having separate business verticals [as defined in Section 2 (18) of the CGST Act, 2017] in a state may obtain separate registration for each of its business verticals too.

 The GST will apply to those businesses with an annual aggregate turnover of INR 20 lakhs and above.

 There are 11 special category states [where relaxations are given based on their economic and political scenarios], where this aggregate turnover is just halved and is only INR 10 lakhs.
 Such states are: